zanedr/front-end-submissions-public/1611/mod-3/self-directed/KyleZucker/1-checkin.md

 Google Places: https://developers.google.com/maps/documentation/javascript/places

 #### Wireframes
-I'm going for a simple panel based usage, I beleive these following frames are enough for MVP but I won't hesitate to add more panels as needed.
+I'm going for a simple panel based usage, so the user doesn't have a ton to think about each panel.
+I beleive these following frames are enough for MVP but I won't hesitate to add more panels as needed.

 ##### Voting Page